TRNG-00001985/training-notes/week-4/01-html.md

 HTML stands for Hyper Text Markup Language.
 It was created in 1989 by Tim Berners-Lee and Robert Calliau.
 HTML is used to define the structure and content of a webpage.(Building blocks of web pages)

 **HyperText:** The document containes links that allow the reader to jump from one page to other page quickly and easily.
-**Markup Language:** Markup Language is a way computers speack to each other to control how text is processed and presented.
-A markup language allows you to annotate text, and these annotations provide additional meaning to the contents of a document(Tags are markup).
+**Markup Language:** A Markup Language is a system used to annotate text in a way that defines how the text should be structured, processed, and presented.
+These annotations, often in the form of tags, provide additional meaning to the content of a document and instruct how it should be displayed or interpreted.

 To implement this HTML has: